gi-no/blog_mean_stack/article3.en.md

 Welcome any feedback such as errors, suggestion, or anything you noticed about this articles as comments!

-I'll continue writing arcitles to build web services using MEAN stack.
+I'll continue writing articles to build web services using MEAN stack.